6th Grade

 7th Grade

-7th graders at CBI will go through an in-depth exploration of the Prophets and Writings, helping them to visualize their role in the greater community.
+7th graders at CBI will go through an in-depth exploration of the Prophets, Judges and Writings, helping them to visualize their role in the greater community.
 They will study the close connection between prayer and service, and map out how they as individuals want to be involved in the values of learning and service that are emphasized in the 7th grade curriculum.

 8th Grade

 8th graders at CBI focus on three main topics: modern Jewish history, the Holocaust, and Israel education.
 An understanding of these three topics is crucial as students become knowledgeable Jewish adults.
-Since we in the United States are a diaspora Jewish community, understanding what Jewish peoplehood means to a group spread all around the world is important.
-Because the Holocaust played a pivotal and devastating role in our collective history, engaging with is is similarly crucial.
+Since we in the United States are a Diaspora Jewish community, understanding what Jewish peoplehood means to a group spread all around the world is important.
+Because the Holocaust played a pivotal and devastating role in our collective history, engaging with it is similarly crucial.
 Finally, because Israel is the only Jewish state in the entire world, a comprehension of its history, politics, and culture is essential.

 9th Grade